Relax with a dram in Speyside’s finest malt whisky distilleries on this tour from Edinburgh.

 After lunch in nearby Aberlour, you visit Cardhu Distillery, which is the first distillery pioneered by a woman, Helen Cumming.
 Today, Cardhu is the most important whisky in Johnnie Walker Black Label.
 From here you travel back to Grantown-on-Spey.

-**Speyside Cooperage is only visited on Monday and Wednesday departures.
+**Speyside Cooperage is visited on Monday and Wednesday departures.

 In the morning you visit Scotland's highest distillery at Dalwhinnie, set in splendid mountain scenery at the heart of the Cairngorm National Park.